PavelPodlesny/mycoplasma_glycolysis_model/README.md

 # mycoplasma_glycolysis
- a model of glycolysis of Mycoplasma bacterium
+ Studying kinetics of glycolytic enzymes in the bacterium M. gallisepticum